 - Materials Engineering.
 MTRL students are required to complete 21 credits of technical electives in 4th year through one of three streams.
 They may take a maximum of two of the three courses IGEN 450, 451 and 452 towards a maximum of 9 credits that are available outside stream-specific course requirements.

 - Mechanical Engineering.
 MECH students (general program) are required to complete 9 credits of technical electives in 4th year, 6 credits of which must be in the General A Technical Elective category.
 Any selection of IGEN 450, 451, or 452 may be taken towards completion of this requirement.
 MECH students enrolled in the options programs (Thermofluids, Biomedical, and Mechatronics Option) are required to complete 3 credits of outside technical electives in 4th year.
 This requirement can be fulfilled with any one of the IGEN 450/451/452 courses.

 Interactions with Industry

-Students registered in the specialization who are also registered in the Co-op program are encouraged to seek a work term relating to pipeline engineering.
-To facilitate this, the Co-op Office will advise students, upon request, those employers who are active in the pipeline sector, and as well sponsors of the specialization are encouraged to provide work-term placements whose postings specifically identify pipeline engineering.
+Students registered in the Pipeline Engineering courses who are also registered in the Co-op program are encouraged to seek a work term relating to pipeline engineering.
+To facilitate this, the Co-op Office will advise students, upon request, those employers who are active in the pipeline sector, and as well sponsors of the Pipeline Integrity Institute are encouraged to provide work-term placements whose postings specifically identify pipeline engineering.

 For student enquiries and advising, please contact: